mitchspano/apex-trigger-actions-framework/README.md

 | oldList          | Record Collection | yes                 | no                   | Used to store the Trigger.old records                           |
 | newListAfterFlow | Record Collection | no                  | yes                  | Used to apply record values back during before insert or update |

-You can use the `OldRecordFlowService` invocable action to get the old version of a record and see which values have changed.
+You can use the `TriggerActionFlow.getOldRecord` invocable method to get the old version of a record and see which values have changed.
 In order to modify field values before insert or update, we must assign all records back to the `newListAfterFlow` collection variable.

 Here is an example of an auto-launched flow that checks if a Case's status has changed and if so it sets the Case's description to a default value.